dyslexic-charactersheets/lib-charactersheets/README.md

 ```

-# Usage
+# Use

-The library expects to be given a character's details in the form of a plain JavaScript object (details below)
+The library expects to be given a character's details in the form of a plain JavaScript object (details in the documentation)

 ```javascript
 let request = {